ladis-washerum/nagios-checkcommand/README.md

 # nagios-checkcommand
-Easily retrieve the checkcommand executed by Nagios to check a service
+Easily retrieve in Nagios UI the checkcommand executed to check a service

 ## Install
 Locate the Nagios *html* directory on your server.
 Under CentOS, the full path is */usr/share/nagios/html*.